setrus/Web-Application/README.md

-# Bug-Bonty #
+# Web Application #
-Bug Bounty Worksheet
+Web Application Worksheet

 #Information gathered in order to be get into the bug bounty world.